octacian/servertools/api.md

 * `servertools.worldpath` : path of current world for use with the dmAPI of datalib.
 * `servertools.datapath` : `servertools` folder within the world path for use with the dmAPI or datalib.
 It is recommended that you store general data within this folder rather than cluttering the root world directory.

-## Physical Manipulation API (pmAPI)
+## API Functions
-API for manipulated physical game objects and their properties.
+Functions available from another mod.
 When the `name` field is required, provide some identification of where the function was run.
 Normally this would be a player username, however, when not triggered by a player the value should be as follows: `modname:callback_location`.

 ### clearinv
 **Usage:** `servertools.clearinv(name, player)`